all-out/guides/_guides/applying.md

 ### Ask a director personally.

-If you've included all the information we need and there are no current restrictions and you've talked to us but your application still hasn't been accepted, don't be afraid to mail a director and ask what's up.
-Mostly likely we're just busy and haven't gotten around to it and a mail will remind us.
+If you've included sesible logic in your answers (even if they are wrong), mostly likely we're just busy and haven't gotten around to it and a mail will remind us.
 Or there might be some red flags on your app that we need more time to look at or ask you about.
 It could be a lot of things; doesn't hurt at all to ask.

 *[USTZ]: United States Time Zone
 *[EUTZ]: European Time Zone